Orasund/Orasund.github.io/markdown/2022-05-29-Reading-The-Pragmatic-Programmer.md

+# Reading: The Pragmatic Programmer

-# Chapter 5: Your Knowledge Portfolio (Page 37 in pdf)
+## Chapter 5: Your Knowledge Portfolio (Page 37 in pdf)

 Goals

 * One new language every year -> exercism
 * One technical book each quarter

-# Chapter 20: Code Generators
+## Chapter 20: Code Generators

 Write Code that writes Codes.